• Hart Mountain Antelope Refuge was established for wildlife conservation purposes

 Fishing

-The offers excellent opportunities for trout fishing at Rock Creek, Guano Creek, and Warner Pond.
+The refuge offers excellent trout fishing at Rock Creek, Guano Creek, and Warner Pond.
 Warner Pond is wheelchair accessible, allows non-motorized boats, and features a floating dock.

 Wildlife Viewing & Photography

-As primarily an animal refuge, Hart Mountain National Antelope Refuge is ideal for wildlife observation.
-Popular species include pronghorn antelope, California bighorn sheep, and sage-grouse.
+As an animal-focused refuge, Hart Mountain National Antelope Refuge is an excellent place for wildlife observation.
+Commonly seen species include pronghorn antelope, California bighorn sheep, and sage-grouse.

-For photographing near sage-grouse leks between March 1 and June 1, a special use permit is required.
-Additionally, permits are necessary for any commercial photography or video productions.
-Visit the Refuge website to apply for these permits.
+A special-use permit is required to photograph near sage-grouse leks between March 1 and June 1.
+Permits are also required for any commercial photography or video production.
+Visit the refuge’s website to apply.

 Hart Mountain National Antelope Refuge is an excellent location for camping, with options available year-round for up to 14 days at designated campgrounds:

-Camp Hart Mountain: Offers 8 campsites suitable for trailers, with vault toilets, picnic tables, fire rings, generators, and wheelchair accessibility.
+Camp Hart Mountain offers eight campsites suitable for trailers, with vault toilets, picnic tables, and fire rings.

-Post Meadows: Includes 4 campsites suitable for trailers, with vault toilets.
-Activities such as fishing and horseback riding are available.
+Post Meadows includes four campsites suitable for trailers, with vault toilets.

-Guano Creek: Open for camping from August 1 to December 1, with 10 campsites, vault toilets, and wheelchair accessibility.
-Fishing is also available.
+Guano Creek is open for camping from August 1 to December 1, with 10 campsites and vault toilets.

-Backcountry Camping: Requires a self-issued permit, which can be obtained at the Refuge Headquarters or online.
+Backcountry Camping requires a self-issued permit, available at the Refuge Headquarters or online.

 Hart Mountain National Antelope Refuge | Facts